 Names: Male or Female?

 Sometimes unisex names are shortened forms of given names such as Pat, Alex, Chris or Sam.
-If you did not know these people, there is no way you would know if they were male or female.
+If you do not know these people, there is no way you would know if they are male or female.

 - Pat could be the shortened form of Patricia or Patrick.

 - Alex could be the shortened form of Alexandra or Alexander

 - Chris could be the shortened form of Christine or Christopher.

 - Sam could be the shortened form of Samantha or Samuel.

 Sometimes unisex names are homophones.
 That means the pronunciation is the same for both females and males; however, the spelling is different.